im-open/iis-site-action/README.md

 Inbound secure WinRm network traffic (TCP port 5986) must be allowed from the GitHub Actions Runners virtual network so that remote sessions can be received.

 Prep the remote IIS server to accept WinRM management calls.
 In general the IIS server needs to have a [WSMan] listener that looks for incoming [WinRM] calls.
 Firewall exceptions need to be added for the secure WinRM TCP ports, and non-secure firewall rules should be disabled.
-More detailed information on the preparation of an on-prem  server can be found in this article: [PowerShell Remoting over HTTPS with a self-signed SSL certificate]
+More detailed information on the preparation of a target Windows server can be found in this article: [PowerShell Remoting over HTTPS with a self-signed SSL certificate]

 Here is an example script that would be run on the IIS server: